Total Continuing Professional Education (CPE) Credits: 16

 This seminar is intended for feedlot owners & managers.
 The focus will be on our margin based approach to identifying opportunities and protecting profits.
 Participants will be introduced to the mechanics of futures and options and advanced strategies to manage forward profits.
 We include continental breakfast and lunch both days and you will be our guest for a cocktail reception the first day.

-Introduction to Futures Markets: (2 CPE Credits)
+Introduction to Beef Margin Management: (2 CPE Credits)

-Managing Basis Risk: (2 CPE Credits)
+Managing Basis Risk: (2 CPE Credit)

-Introduction to Options: (2 CPE Credits)
+Introduction to Options: (2 CPE Credit)

 Price Management with Options: (2 CPE Credits)

-Margin Management Simulation: (2 CPE Credits)
+Price Management Simulation: (2 CPE Credits)

 Each beef cattle production entity will be equipped with their own computer and position analysis software.
-Team members will collaborate to make price management decisions over several different time periods to manage both input cost and cattle sale revenue together as a single unit of risk.
+Team members will collaborate to make margin management decisions over several different time periods to manage both input cost and cattle sale revenue together as a single unit of risk.
 The teams ultimately share their strategies and the rationale behind their decisions.